JNA-Alliance/Beethoven-Class-IX/Semester I/Science/Bahan Ujian/Mid I.md

 # Bahan Ujian Mid Semester I - Science
 ---
-`> [Writer@root] setlang EN`

-**DEFINITIONS**
-- Algal bloom: A rapid growth of algae in water (lake, river, or sea), often caused by fertiliser.
-- Annual plants: Plants that germinate, grow, flower, produce seeds and die in less than a year.
-- Anthers: The male parts of flowers where pollen is made.
-- Biodiversity: The number of different species in a particular area.
-- Biological catalyst: Another term for an enzyme.
-- Carbohydrates: A group of chemicals found in living organism which includes sugar, starch, and cellulose.
-- Catalese: An enzyme found in living cells that speeds up the breakdown of hydrogen peroxide.
-- Decomposers: Organisms that break down organic matter (earthworms and fungi).
-- Dispersed: Spread over a wide area.
-- Ecology: The study of living organism in their environment.
-- Ecologist: People who study the relationship between living organisms and their environment.
-- Embryo: A very young, new organism, which has developed from a zygote.
-- Enzyme: A biological catalyst that speeds up a reaction in a living system.
-- Evaporation: The change of liquid to a gas at a temporature below its boiling point.
-- Extinct: Dissapeared from the Earth; Gone forever.
-RIP Harambe.
-- Fertilisation: The joining together of the male and female gamete's nucleus.
-- Fertilisers: Mineral ions that plants need for healthy growth, and are added to the soil to help crops grow better.
+`> [root@writer] setlang EN`
+`> [root@writer] link "Formatif I.md"`
+`> [host@system] Compilation success!
+Building file..........100% OK!`

+## Definitions
+- Algal bloom: **A big population of algae in a lake, river or sea, often caused by fertiliser**
+- Annual plants: **Plants that germinate, grow, flower, produce seeds and die in less than a year**
+- Anthers: **The parts of a flower in which pollen is made**
+- Biodiversity: **The number of different species in a particular area**
+- Biological catalyst: **Another term for an enzyme**
+- Carbohydrates: **A group of chemicals found in living organism which includes sugar, starch, and cellulose**
+- Catalese: **An enzyme found in living cells that speeds up the breakdown of hydrogen peroxide**
+- Decomposers: **Organisms that break down organic matter (earthworms and fungi)**
+- Dispersed: **Spread over a wide area**
+- Ecology: **The study of living organism in their environment**
+- Ecologist: **People who study the relationship between living organisms and their environment**
+- Embryo: **A very young, new organism, which has developed from a zygote**
+- Enzyme: **A biological catalyst that speeds up a reaction in a living system**
+- Evaporation: **The change of liquid to a gas at a temporature below its boiling point**
+- Extinct: **Dissapeared from the Earth; Gone forever**
+- Fertilisation: **The joining together of the male and female gamete's nucleus**
+- Fertilisers: **Mineral ions that plants need for healthy growth, and are added to the soil to help crops grow better**
+- Fruit: **A structure that contains seeds; Developed from Ovaries after fertilisation and help the seed to be spread away from the parent plant**
+- Global warming: **The gradual increase of the Earth's temperature**
+- Habitat: **The place where an organism lives**
+- Hypae: **The tiny threads that made up the body of a fungus**
+- Magnesium: **A mineral salts that plants need to make chlorophyll**
+- Mineral salts: **Substances such as nitrate and magnesium, which plants absorb from the soil through their roots, and which they need for healthy growth**
+- Nectar: **A sugary substance made by flowers, which attracts insects**
+- Nitrate: **Mineral salts that plants need to make protein and chlorophyll**
+- Ovaries: **The parts of a flower that contain the ovules**
+- Ovules: **The parts of a flower that contain the female gametes**
+- Petals: **The colourful parts of a flower that help to attract insects**
+- Phytoplankton: **Microscopic plant-like organisms that float in water**
+- Pollen: **Tiny grains, produced in the anthers of a flower, which contain the male gametes**
+- Pollination: **The transfer of a pollen from an anther to a stigma**
+- Pollution: **The addition of substance to the environment thatharm living organisms**
+- Population: **The number of organisms of a particular species that are living in the same place at the same time**
+- Sampling: **Collecting data from a small part of a whole area, or from just a small number of a large individuals**
+- Seed: **A structure that contains an embryo plant, and food stores to help it to begin to grow into a new plant**
+- Starch: **A type of charbohydrate that is stored inside plant cells**
+- Stigma: **The part of a flower that receives pollen grains during pollination**
+- Zooplankton: **Microscopic animals that float in water**
+- Zygote: **The cell that is formed when a male gamete fuses with a female gamete**

+## Summary From The Book
+- Plants are adapted to live in their habitats
+- Plant adaptations often help them to get light for photosynthesis
+- Annual plants grow, produce seeds and die in less than a year
+- Weed is a plant that grows where people do not want it to grow (Amongs farmer crops or pavement)
+- Many weeds are annual plants and some weeds can do the process in just a few weeks
+- Examples of plant adaptations:
+  - Spruce trees:
+    - Leaves are thin, strong needles that have a thich waxy covering to prevent them from loosing too much water during winter.
+    - Is tall, narrow shape with downward sloping branches which let the snow slides down once too heavy.
+  - Strangler figs:
+    - Seeds germinate in a crack high up in a mature tree to get more sunlight.
+    - Roots of the strangler figs will grow down to the ground and eventually killing the host tree.
+- Animals may have structural behavioral adaptations that help them to survive in their habitats
+- Examples of animal adaptations:
+  - Arabian oryx:
+    - Adopted to survive with very little water and will drink when they can.
+    - Can go for months by getting water from plants they eat.
+    - Feed at night when it is cooler because particles move slower.
+    - Will rest in shade during the day.
+  - Sealions:
+    - Hunt prey in sea water.
+    - Have smooth streamlined bodies that help them to move easily through water by reducing friction.
+    - Front and hind leg becomes flippers.
+    - Nostrils close to stop water getting into its lungs.
+Can hold for 1 hour.
+  - Earthworms:
+    - Have long, slim, smooth bodies that slide easily through their burrows.
+    - Have tiny bristles on their undersides called *chaetae* which can grip the sides of the burrow.
+- Ecologist study organisms in their environment
+- Ecologist often use sampling techniques.
+Sampling involves finding results for a small, representative part of the area you're studying.
+- When sampling, be careful to:
+  - Use a fairly large sample
+  - Place samples randomly
+- Food web shows how energy is transferred between organisms
+- Food web is made up of many interconnecting food chains
+- Food chain example:
+  - Phytoplankton -> Krill -> Fish -> Leopard Seal
+  - Phytoplankton -> Zooplankton -> Squid -> Leopard Seal
+- Decomposers are organisms that get their energy from dead organisms or their waste products
+- Decomposers help to recycle substances from dead organisms and waste, so that other living organisms can use them
+- Decomposers include Earthworms, Fungi, some Insect Larvae, and Bacteria
+- Enzyme is produced inside our digestive system to break down large molecules such as starch and preotein in our food into small ones to be absorbed into out blood
+- A population is all the organisms of one species living in the same place at the same time
+- A population increases in size if the numbe rof births per year is greater than the number of deaths per year and vice-versa
+- A decrease in food supply, increase in predators or desease can reduce the size of a population.
+- Pollution is the addition of harmful substances to the environment
+- Adding fertilisers to water can cause algal blooms
+- When algae die, bacteria feed on them, using up the oxygen that was dissolved in the water
+- Aquatic animals may die or move away because they can't get enough oxygen
+- Humans destroy the habitat of animals and plants.
+Reasons?
+  - Using more land to grow crops and farm animals, to provide food for more people.
+  - Building more homes and roads
+  - Cutting fown forest to provide firewood and timber for building
+  - Mining to obtain more minerals from the ground
+- Each species is adapted to live in a particular habitat.
+If that habitat is destoryed, the species might become extinct.
+- Wetland is a place such as swamps, marsh or bog.
+Some are inland and some are next to the sea.
+Some stay wet all year round while others dried out at some part of the year
+- Rainforest grow in tropics and also in cooler temperature regions.
+They have a high biodiversity.
+- Coreal reefs are built by tiny animals simmilar to sea anemones.
+Living together in a big colonies and make hard coverings around them.
+These coverings are made from calcium carbonate.
+- The coral animals have tiny algae growing inside them which can perform photosynthesis for food.
+- One of the biggest threats to coral reefs is acidification of sea water.
+- Nations all over the world are acting together to try to reduce the harm we do to the environment.
+- The *Ramsar Convention* has helped to save many wetlands
+- The has been great success in reducing CFC emissions
+- Carbon dioxide emisions is hard to reduce
+- In 1971, representatives from 21 nations met in Iran to discuss the threat to the world's wetlands.
+In 1975, they all signed an agreement called the *Ramsar Convention*.
+This listed things that they would all try to do to save the Earth's welands.
+By 2012, 161 nations had joined.
+- In 1989, a treaty came into force that was signed by many countries to pahse out the use of CFC.